CAST-Extend/com.castsoftware.console.kubernetessetup/README.md

 ## Important Note

-Out of the 6 pods used by Console, 5 of them must be attached to the same node of the cluster, called the ConsoleHost:
+Out of the 7 pods used by Console, 5 must be attached to the same node of the cluster, called the ConsoleHost:

   - postgres
   - keycloak